English 101 - Introduction to College Reading and Comprehension » Fall 2021 » Knowledge Check Argument_Persuasion

 Argumentation is another name for

-a written argument
+A. a written or spoken argument

-a written or spoken argument
+B. a written argument

-a spoken argument
+C. a spoken argument

 Question #2